 Wine bottle of lights

-If you haven’t got any spare empty wine bottles, you can pick up these bright green ones at wilko.
+For this eye-catching display, we’ve chosen green wine bottles.
 The copper colour of the lights matches the green tint of the glass perfectly.

 Inspired?
 We’ve got loads more decorating ideas for you to try.
 Take a look: